counterpointsoftware/subspace-monitoring/README.md

 ## Troubleshooting

-  - Coming soon.
+  - To see what is going on with your containers you can issue the command `docker compose logs --tail=1000 --follow`.
+Make sure you are in the same folder as your `docker-compose.yml`.

 ## A Note On Security

 At the top of this readme there is a note that this simple configuration should only be used when the stack is being run on a machine which is already part of a secure network.
 This typically means a laptop or desktop PC which is in your home behind the same firewall that protects all of your home devices.

-The reason for this is that Docker uses IP tables to override certain software firewalls which may be running on your machine and results in ports being exposed to everyone on the internet.
+The reason for this is that Docker uses IP tables to setup its networks and will override certain software firewalls which may be running on your machine and results in ports being exposed to everyone on the internet.
 The main situation this would occur is where the Docker host is a server in a datacentre.

 Additional security should be applied to harden the server so that only particular addresses (yours) should be able to access the Grafana port.
 A better alternative may be to setup a reverse proxy which gives a granular control over access rules.